Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications

-In structural dynamics, in particular, previous work of the authoring team \cite{simpson2021machine} argues that use of the AutoeEncoder (AE) essentially leads in capturing a system's Nonlinear Normal Modes (NNMs), with a better approximation achieved when a VAE is employed \cite{Simpson2021}.
+In structural dynamics, in particular, previous work of the authoring team \cite{simpson2021machine} argues that use of the AutoeEncoder (AE) essentially leads in capturing a system's Nonlinear Normal Modes (NNMs), with a better approximation achieved when a VAE is employed \citep{Simpson2021}.
 It is reminded that, while potent in delivering compressed representations, these DL methods do not learn interpretable latent spaces.
-The Figure \ref{fig:dmm_duffing} shows the results of applying DMM to the working example.
-The data is generated for the time interval of 0 to 100 seconds with a sampling rate of 5Hz and the displacement is assumed to be the only measurement.
-All the transition and observation models, as described in \cite{krishnan_structured_2016}, are modelled by black-box neural networks.
-While it is observed that the latent representation captures certain patterns of observed data, it lacks physical interpretability.